fawazshah/image-editor/README.md

 # Image Editor

 A lightweight web-based image editor.
-Currently supports the following operations:
+Supports the following features:
  - blurring
  - edge detection
+ - importing/exporting images

 Blurring is implemented via Gaussian blur, and edge detection with the Sobel algorithm.